pimarc/pms50-gns530/readme.md

 TCAS is also available in a dedicated Traffic page (4th NAV page).

 # Change log
+## V 1.0.39 (not yet released)
+- bugfix: the CDI was sometimes inverted

 ## V 1.0.38
 - bugfix: the messages were not refreshed correctly
 - bugfix: the correct leg was not reactivated after a direct to an approach WP